 Summer Orientation for freshmen beginning classes in the fall term will be held in late June and July.
 An optional Parent & Family Orientation program is held concurrently with Summer Orientation, but students and their parents & adult family members will follow separate orientation schedules.

 Orientation is a great opportunity to learn more about your new University community.
 Campus offices and departments come together to welcome new students and their parents & adult family members to share information about student resources and campus policies & expectations at these few select times of the year.
 Don't miss this opportunity - it only happens once in your college career!
 Make the most of your orientation program: meet other new students, experience living & dining on campus, and have your questions answered.

 All new students are required to attend orientation.
 Students must reserve a spot to attend orientation in advance.
 We utilize an online reservation system that displays specific dates available according to major.
 Not every date may be offered for all majors, and sessions will close when maximum capacities are reached.
 Please use the orientation reservation system to view dates currently available for your major(s).
 Possible orientation dates include:

-- Session III: Thursday, July 10 & Friday, July 11 (Summer Start students will attend this date)
+- Session III: Thursday, July 10 & Friday, July 11 CLOSED - no longer available for reservation

 We realize that many students may still be completing high school during some of these dates, and it is common for students to attend orientation before graduating from high school.
 We are able to provide documentation of a college visit or other absence notification upon request.